POSP Full Form in Insurance: Meaning, Eligibility, Exam, Certificate & How to Become a POSP Agent (2026)

 How to Become a POSP Insurance Agent - Step-by-Step

 You don’t need a fancy degree or years of experience to become a POSP.
-The following are the simple steps you need to follow to become a POSP agent:
+The following are the simple steps you need to follow to become an insurance POSP agent:

-- Check eligibility: You must be 18+, have passed 10th standard, and have Aadhaar & PAN card.
+- Check eligibility: You must be 18+, have passed 10th standard (minimum qualification required for POSP agent), and have an Aadhaar & PAN card.

 - Choose a platform (we will cover the best ones later)

-- Register & complete KYC: Upload documents online (takes minutes).
+- Register & complete KYC: Upload documents online to complete your POSP registration.

 - Finish 15-hour IRDAI-approved training: It’s online, self-paced, and covers the basics of insurance.